-The 'Offshore' index covers the most recent 28 years of the offshore production fishery in NAFO Div.
+The 'Offshore' index covers the most recent 34 years of the offshore production fishery in NAFO Div.
 1A to 1F.
-50 vessels were included providing data since 1987.
+58 vessels were included providing data since 1987.
 All statistical Areas - 1, 0 and 3-13 have been included in the analysis as well as the months of fishing.

 Checks of keyed data files against logbooks for 2007-08 showed that double-trawl hauls were often keyed as single trawl, but the reverse error was less frequent.
 Double-trawling vessels in the present offshore fleet use double trawls in over 80% of hauls.
 Therefore, for ships with much double-trawling activity, only double-trawl data was used.
 This reverses earlier practice up to 2009, according to which only single-trawl data was used.
 Since 2007 double- and single-trawl data has been completely checked and corrected.
-There is no information on double trawling before 1995, so if a ship was using double trawls in 1995 and after, its data for 1994 and before, if any, was not used in the CPUE analyses.
+The use of double trawl was not recorded prior to 1995, therefore, if a vessel used double trawls in 1995 and the following years, any data for the vessel prior to 1995 were not included in the CPUE analysis.
+In 2020 one vessel began using triple trawl.
+Hauls taken with triple trawl was not included in the CPUE index.